Best Wireless Home Security Systems of 2024

 ADT’s Benefits

 ADT’s monitoring is also a major selling point because of how reliable it is.
 It’s the only security system provider to have as many as 12 monitoring facilities in North America.
 The industry term for that is “redundancy,” because even if one of those facilities shuts down for whatever reason, the others can keep the monitoring service running.
+The next highest we’ve seen with in-house monitoring is Vivint with two monitoring facilities.
 They also have backup generators, servers, and communication like monitoring centers usually do.

 ADT’s Drawbacks